-The Action menu contains a number of commands for the nodes and items in the console tree.
+The Action menu contains several commands for the nodes and items in the console tree.
 The commands that are available on the menu depend on what you select.
 The same commands are available in the shortcut menu that appears if you right-click the node.